 Ask yourself why you’re buying and installing a camera in the first place.
 There are many good reasons to do so, but knowing why will help you make the right purchasing decisions based around budget, utility, and other functions.

-Are you upgrading the existing camera?
+Are you upgrading the existing Silverado backup camera?

 Knowing the features of your current camera will give you the necessary information to upgrade your camera to the specifications you need.

-Do you want to upgrade the monitor?
+Do you want to upgrade the Silverado backup camera monitor?

 Sometimes you can get away with upgrading the existing monitor in your vehicle without changing out the camera.
 This is going to depend on what kind of new monitor you’re going to want, as well as where you’re planning on positioning it.

-Is a current device damaged or defective?
+Is a current Silverado backup camera damaged or defective?

 It might be worth it to consult with a professional before buying a new backup camera to determine if that's what is necessary.
 Be certain what the actual problem is and if you are able to fix it, or what it is you need to replace.
 For instance, if just the camera is damaged, you might not need to rewire everything.
-Try troubleshooting and repairing before replacing.
+Try troubleshooting and repairing your Silverado backup camera before replacing.

 Are you starting from scratch?

 Worried about blind spots when back up and looking for a solution?
 If so, you’ve come to the right place.
+Backup Cameras are excellent tools for safe driving, and Camera Source has an expansive inventory of the highest quality backup cameras for Chevy SIlverados.

-Selecting a Camera
+Selecting a Backup Camera for a Silverado

 It goes without saying that it’s a necessity to select the right equipment for your needs, or you’re going to find yourself replacing it with a different model.